-Common reasons for health insurance claim denials
+What are common reasons for health insurance claim denials?

 When insurance refuses to pay a claim, there may be several reasons: